James Hannington: Ministry

 On 24 June 1884 (St John the Baptist's Day), having recovered, Hannington was ordained and consecrated a bishop by Edward White Benson, Archbishop of Canterbury, at St Mary-at-Lambeth, to serve the See of Eastern Equatorial Africa, and in January 1885, at age thirty-seven, Hannington again departed for Africa.
 His diocese included missions of the CMS at the coast and inland in Buganda.
 While there Hannington collected a number of shells which were described by E. A. Smith in two papers in the Annals and Magazine of Natural History.

 After arriving at Freretown, near Mombasa, in Kenya, Hannington determined to pioneer a shorter and healthier highland road to Buganda, using Christian porters and undercutting the Arab slave route to the south.
 He was oblivious to the political consequences of traversing Busoga, a strategically sensitive area for the Buganda state.
 The sudden intrusion of German imperialism at the coast made the Kabaka of Buganda, Mwanga II, even more suspicious of Hannington's motives.
 An oracle (emmandwa) had said that Buganda's conqueror would come from the east.
 Mwanga forbade Hannington from continuing through Busoga and sent boats to take him to Sukumaland, but Hannington refused.
-Together with his team, he safely reached a spot near Lake Victoria on 21 October, but, under the orders of Mwanga II of Buganda, the missionaries were imprisoned in Busoga by Basoga chiefs.
+Together with his team, he safely reached a spot near Lake Victoria on 21 October, but, under the orders of Mwanga II of Buganda, the missionaries were imprisoned in Basoga by Basoga chiefs.